Lucifer1406/JS_Assesment-_Metacraft/README.md

 ### Executing program

-To run this program, you can use Remix, an online Java Script Compiler.
-To get started, go to the Remix website at [https://remix.ethereum.org/](https://www.programiz.com/javascript/online-compiler/).
+To run this program, you can use Gitpod Compiler.
+To get started, go to the Gitpod website at [https://remix.ethereum.org/](https://www.programiz.com/javascript/online-compiler/).
+Create your file.
+And Set up all confuguration.

-Write your code on this website and run your code.
+Write your code on this file and run your code.

 ###Variable to Hold NFTs